-The purpose of this paper was to review the literature around hBCI and explore what has been developed thus far regarding hBCI geared towards clinical applications, especially applied to control and communication.
-All the papers were analysed having the peadiatric population in mind.
-We categorized the level of difficulty of the task based on how many steps would be required for achieving the goal, how many activities would be happening at once, the number of devices participants had to focus on, and the type of feedback.
-We also analysed if the performance levels were acceptable, according to the known requirements of patients with SCI (Huggins, 2011).

 Review Objectives

-This review was conducted in order to analyze the current state-of-the-art of hBCI, considering the hBCI taxonomy proposed by Choi et. al. Categorizing each system according to the taxonomy allows for a perspective of the most used methods currently developed for hBCI.
-We also proposed a classification system for features that play a central role on system complexity based on factors related to the interface, display and other taxonomic categories should it be used by a child.
-One of the problems that might be faced by the peadiatric population when using hBCI is system complexity.
+This review was conducted in order to analyze the current state-of-the-art of hBCI through the lenses of taxonomy.
+We also proposed some considerations for features that play a central role on the system’s complexity based on factors related to the interface, display and other taxonomic categories should it be used by a child.
 To achieve this, two main questions guided this study:

 Q1.
 What are the existing solutions for hybridization of BCI systems focused on control that could be used in a clinical setup?